henridb/medium-articles/contextuality/main.md

+---
+title: Contextuality in quantum computing
+author:
+- Henri de Boutray
+date: 2022-12-06
+bibliography:
+- lib.bib
+abstract: |
+  Studying properties of quantum system can lead to many improvements on our ability to use quantum information/computing.
+In this spirit, this article presents one of these quantum properties called contextuality.
+After presenting it, I focus on a specific definition of contextuality that I studied in depth, and show how it could be useful for quantum information.
+tags: ['contextuality', 'Quantum computing']
+status: draft
+---

 Quantum Mechanics is know as a counter intuitive field, where things seen as impossible in our day to day life are perfectly normal.
 The two examples commonly given when mentioning this counter intuitive aspect of